-- 1. 12pt font, 1 inch margins, 1.5 or double spaced. - 2.
+- 1. It must be submitted as an electronically-generated pdf (no Word files, and no pdf files that have been scanned) by email prior to the deadline. - 2.
+12pt font, 1 inch margins, 1.5 or double spaced. - 3.
 The maximum page limit is 15 pages, which does not include references, figures, nor a title page.